(NB: I will be illustrating my points with reference to Yoruba traditions: other African traditions and cultures are available.)

 Meaning: There is something divine – supernatural – about humanity

-Such belief systems conflated the natural and the supernatural, but worked well for smaller political entities.
-This was especially so because the understanding of the divine was predicated upon the cyclic understanding of society.
+Such belief systems admittedly conflated the natural and the supernatural, but worked well for smaller political entities.
+[Though some of these ‘small’ polities were part of much larger confederate like entities.]
+This conflation was especially so because the understanding of the divine was predicated upon the cyclic understanding of society.
 For example: The core value of Yoruba philosophy is based on the concept of the good person or person of good character (ìwà rere), known as Ọmọlúàbí.
 The good person is defined by her good character, knowledge, humility, respect, hard work and wisdom; in this sense the value ascribed is cyclic.
 This is because the preservation of community is paramount; the community consists of good persons, however it is the duty of the community to collectively ensure that individuals become good persons.
 A person who is not good, ọmọlasan, is of no social worth to her community; the community thus has self-interest in discharging this duty to create people who conform to the standard of Ọmọlúàbí. Ọmọlasan is a shame to the community, because it means that the community has failed in its duties.

 This changed when Eurocentric Judaic religion was introduced to Africa, and vice versa.
 External religions introduced a rift between culture and religion and between individual and community that Africa is still trying to grapple with.
 This was compounded by arbitrary state creation and the introduction of socio-political institutions incongruent with pre-existing ones.

 So Africans find it difficult to separate religion from culture/tradition.
 We try to attribute the immutability of religious mores to the fluidity of cultural expectations.
-African traditions religions (ATRs) were not inalterable and responded to the needs of society.
-Since the wants of society were paramount, ATRs were essentially flexible.
+African traditional faiths were not inalterable and responded to the needs of society.
+Since the wants of society were paramount, these faith systems were essentially flexible.
 As shown in the following proverb:

 Kán-ún ni ọmọ Hausa; asárá ni ọmọ òyìnbó; gombo lọmọ Onírè.